mogenius/docs/mogenius/docs/tutorials/how-to-set-up-pgadmin-in-the-cloud.md

 ## Adding pgAdmin to your cloudspace

-Now are ready you to set up a MariaDB database!
+Now are ready you to set up pgAdmin!
 On the next overview page, you will see all your cloudspaces.
 Click on the name of the cloudspace where you want to set up pgAdmin.
 On the next page, click "Service Library" in the left menu:

 ![enter image description here](https://api.mogenius.com/file/id/a12d10f1-4b9b-4adb-95ec-db193e1db440)